flow-typed/flow-typed/docs/faq.md

 > I'm writing a Node module.
 I would like to expose my module's types so that dependent projects (if they are also using Flow) may automatically use types.
 Should I PR a libdef into flow-typed after publishing my module?
 Or is it better to just include .js.flow file(s) with my published code?

 If you're not planing on versioning your definitions, the preferred way is to copy source files to `*.js.flow` format, and include them with the release.
+A tool like [flow-copy-source](https://www.npmjs.com/package/flow-copy-source) works really well for this.

 ### How do I build type definitions that depend on other definitions?